LCAD-UFES/dgfann_lcad/README.md

 ## Additional data and experiments

+The data used to [1] was collected at 2014/03/20 to the velocity network and at 2014/03/24 to the AOC network.

 ## References

     [1] Alberto F. De Souza, Jacson Rodrigues Correia da Silva, Filipe Mutz, Claudine Badue, Thiago Oliveira-Santos, "Simulating Robotic Cars Using Multi-Layer Neural Networks", submitted to IJCNN'2016.